slaclab/slacml-school/OnDemand/README.md

 * Follow the instructions above to Login

-You should be presented with the 'ondemand' frontend that looks like below
+You should be presented with the 'ondemand' frontend that looks like below, say hello!

 <img src="figures/ondemand.png" width="80%">